Instance segmentation

 • per_image_instances:

-• .tif files: Same as per_image but with the instances.
+• .tif files: Same as per_image_instances but applied post-processing.

-• .tif files: Same as per_image_instances but applied Voronoi.
-Created when TEST.POST_PROCESSING.VORONOI_ON_MASK is enabled.
+• .tif files: Same as full_image_instances but applied post-processing.

 • watershed (optional):

-• Created when PROBLEM.INSTANCE_SEG.DATA_CHECK_MW is enabled.
+• Created when PROBLEM.INSTANCE_SEG.DATA_CHECK_MW is True.
 Inside a folder for each test image will be created containing:

 • seed_map.tif: initial seeds created before growing.